ElisaLegnani/elisalegnani.github.io/index.md

 <br>

-I am a physicist at the University of Milan doing research for my Master thesis at the Ludwig Maximilians University (LMU) in Munich.
+I am a physicist at the University of Milan doing research for my Master thesis at the Ludwig Maximilians University in Munich.

 ## Research interests